A Hawai'i where music is part of the bare minimum.

 Your contribution helps build the movement and provides Hawaii students with premiere all-state music education.

-Aloha Music is fiscally sponsored by the Hawaii Science and Technology Museum, which is a a 501(c)3 non-profit tax-exempt organization.
+Aloha Music is a registered 501(c)3 nonprofit.
 All donations are tax-exempt to the fullest extent of the law.